Internal radiation therapy for prostate cancer is also called brachytherapy. There are two main approaches that are currently being used.

 Small, thin needles are inserted through the skin between the scrotum and anus to place the seeds into the prostate.

 Not for every man

-According to the American Cancer Society, this type of radiation for prostate cancer may not be as effective in men with large prostate glands due to the fact that seeds cannot be placed everywhere they are needed.
-Some men with large prostate glands may undergo hormone therapy to shrink the gland before receiving this treatment.
+This type of radiation therapy for prostate cancer may not be as effective in men with large prostate glands because the seeds cannot be placed everywhere they are needed.

-the first step involves several tests that guide the placement of the seeds, such as transrectal ultrasound, CT scans, or MRIs.
+Like external radiation, the first step involves several tests that guide the placement of the seeds, such as:

-According to the American Cancer Society, the advantage of this approach is that most of the radiation is delivered within the prostate gland, which is designed to avoid harming the nerves, urethra, bladder, rectum, and other nearby tissues.
+The advantage of this approach is that most of the radiation is delivered within the prostate gland, which is designed to avoid harming:

 Potential side effects

-Just like external beam radiation for prostate cancer, internal radiation therapy for prostate cancer can cause urinary problems and impotence.
-A man’s age—and whether he previously had any urinary or erectile problems—are also a factor.
+Just like external beam radiation, internal radiation therapy for prostate cancer can cause urinary problems and impotence.
+Other factors include:

 Return to treatments